AbsattarovDev/theodinproject/README.md

-# theodinproject
+## The Odin Project

- This repository is for documenting my learning web development journey!
+`This repository is for documenting my learning web development journey!`